 Lying on our bedroom floor, I held her tight as I dared, grateful for her understanding and forgiveness.
-With her head resting on my shoulder, I breathed in the delicious burning perfume coming from her damp hair as she told me about the dream.
+With her head resting on my shoulder, I relaxed for the first time today, breathing in the delicious burning perfume coming from her damp hair as she told me about the dream.

 I am such a fool.
 Once again, I overreacted.
 One would think I should know better by now.

 Squandering an entire afternoon without her touch, it was crime that provided its own punishment and pain.
 She could accept me for what I am, why couldn't I?
 All the hurt and anger I obsessively harbor for what I am… it would never be able to change anything.
 It had all been for nothing, its only accomplishment was to make her hurt and angry as well.